What can be mistaken for Trigeminal Neuralgia?

-Do you experience pain down the side of your face that makes you wonder if you have dental problems, nervous system issues, infection, or a neuropathic condition?
+Do you experience pain down the side of your face that makes you wonder if you have dental problems, nervous system issues, infection, or another condition?
 You’re not alone!
-Thousands struggle to determine if they should go to a dentist or seek chiropractic care to relieve a symptom of trigeminal neuralgia.
-We believe the confusion primarily stems from the striking similarities between various dental problems and trigeminal neuralgia.
+Thousands struggle to determine if they should go to a dentist or seek some other care to relieve facial pain symptoms.

-Are you familiar with these conditions?
-If not, we suggest looking into our quick list of conditions that people usually mistake for trigeminal neuralgia.
+If you are looking for answers to your facial pain or other symptoms, we suggest looking into our list of 6 conditions that people usually mistake for trigeminal neuralgia.

 Table of Contents